 What is azithromycin?

-How do I give my pet azithromycin?
+How do I give azithromycin to my pet?

 Give the missed dose as soon as you remember, and then wait the recommended amount of time between doses.
 Never give your pet two doses at once or give extra doses.